titusdecali/titusdecali/README.md

 # Hey 👋 I'm Titus Decali
-I'm a frontend developer & UX/UI product designer working on traditional and Web 3.0 apps in Vue, Nuxt & Next.js
+I'm a fullstack developer & UX/UI product designer working on traditional and Web 3.0 apps in Vue and Nuxt.js
 <br>

 <!---